Quick Buttermilk Corn Bread Recipe

 - 1. In a large bowl, combine the cornmeal, flour, sugars, baking soda and salt.
 In another bowl, whisk the egg, buttermilk and oil; stir into dry ingredients just until moistened.
 Pour into a greased 9-in. round or square baking pan (pan will be full).

-- 2. Bake at 425° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 425° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 5 minutes.
 Serve warm.
 Yield: 8-9 servings.

 Reviews for Quick Buttermilk Corn Bread